yegor256/blog/_drafts/object.md

 decomposition doesn't work anymore.
 We can't break down a complex problem into parts, because only a single instance of a class exists in the entire program.
 The power of OOP is that it allows us to use objects as an instrument for scope decomposition.
-When I instantiate an object inside a method, it is dedicated to my specific task.
-It is perfectly isolated from all other objects around the method.
+When I instantiate an object inside a method, he is dedicated to my specific task.
+He is perfectly isolated from all other objects around the method.
 This object is a *local variable* in the scope of the method.
-A class, with its static methods, is always a *global variable* no matter where I use it.
+A class, with his static methods, is always a *global variable* no matter where I use him.
 Because of that, I can't isolate my interaction with this variable from others.

 Besides being conceptually against object-oriented principles, public static